k1-end/git-reports/README.md

 ## ⭐ Star This Project

-If you find Git Visualizer useful, please consider giving it a star on GitHub!
+If you find Git Reports useful, please consider giving it a star on GitHub!
 Your support helps us grow and improve the tool.

 [![Star on GitHub](https://img.shields.io/github/stars/k1-end/git-reports?style=social)](https://github.com/k1-end/git-reports)